fosslight/hub-guide-en/tutorial/1_project/2_Identification/1_3rd_DEP_SRC_BIN_Tab.md

 1. If there are already loaded items, click the + button in the upload area.
 (If you are loading for the first time, screen 2 will be displayed.)
 <img src="images/1_upload_report1.png" alt="select" class="styled-image">
-2. Search for the project or 3rd party you want to load.
+2. Search for the project or 3rd party you want to load by Project/3rd party Name or Id.
 <img src="images/1_project_search.png" alt="select" class="styled-image">
 <img src="images/1_3rd_search.png" alt="select" class="styled-image">
 3. The selected tab can only load data into the tab with the same name.(For example, if you select SRC, the data will be loaded only into the SRC tab and not into other tabs.)